 Portal hypertension usually occurs after a patient develops cirrhosis.
-It can lead to fluid build-up in the abdomen (ascites), or big veins in the esophagus (the structure where food goes when you swallow), or confusion (due to a build-up of toxins that are not removed by the liver).
+It can lead to fluid build-up in the abdomen (ascites), or big veins (similar to varicose veins) in the esophagus (the structure where food goes when you swallow).
+It can also lead to confusion (due to a build-up of toxins that are not removed by the liver).

 Osteoporosis is the most common complication in PBC, though it is also very common in people without PBC.
 It leads to thinning of the bones and can be treated with medicines for the bones.

-Other autoimmune diseases are also associated (occur more commonly) with PBC.
+Other autoimmune diseases can occur more commonly in patients with PBC.
 Some examples of these other diseases include:

 •Sjogren’s syndrome: A disease that causes dry eyes and dry mouth

-•Celiac disease: A disease that affects the small intestine, causing an allergy to gluten (i.e. which is contained in products with wheat, rye, bran)
+•Celiac disease: A disease that affects the small intestine, causing an allergy to gluten (the proteins in products with wheat, rye, bran)

 The exact cause of PBC is unknown.
-Possible immunological, autoimmune, genetic, and/or environmental factors are under investigation as potential causes of the disorder.
+Possible immunological, autoimmune, genetic, and/or environmental factors are under investigation as potential causes.

 Immunological abnormalities may be an important contributing factor in the development of PBC.
-The immune system is divided into several components, the combined actions of which are responsible for defending against different infectious agents (i.e., invading microscopic life-forms [microorganisms]).
+The immune system is divided into several components, the combined actions of which are responsible for defending against different infections.
 The T cell system (cell-mediated immune response) is responsible for fighting yeast and fungi, several viruses, and some bacteria.
 The B cell system (humoral immune response) fights infection caused by other viruses and bacteria.
 It does so by secreting immune factors called antibodies (also known as immunoglobulins) into the fluid portion of the blood (serum) and body secretions (e.g., saliva).
 Individuals with PBC have unusually decreased numbers of circulating T cells in the blood and abnormalities in T cell function and regulation (i.e., helper and suppressor T cells).
-The role of T cell abnormalities in potentially contributing to the symptoms associated with PBC is not yet known.
+The role of T cell abnormalities in contributing to the symptoms associated with PBC is unknown.

 Approximately 95 percent of people with PBC produce antibodies (known as “autoantibodies”) that act upon certain of the body’s own mitochondria (mitochondrial autoantigens, e.g., E2 component of pyruvate dehydrogenase complex [PDC-E2], E2 component of branched chain 2-oxo-acid dehydrogenase complex [BCOADC-E2]).
 Mitochondria are found by the hundreds within cells in the body and carry the blueprints for making energy.
 They have their own genetic instructions (mtDNA) and are located outside of the nucleus of the cell (cytoplasm).
 The role of anti-mitochondrial antibodies in potentially causing the symptoms associated with PBC is not clearly understood.